This is how women are fighting back against harassment on LinkedIn

 - In every message box, where it currently says, ‘Write a message’, replace with, ‘Please ensure your message is professional.
 Please report inappropriate messages toBehavingProfessionally@LinkedIn.com.’

-According at a recent official LikedIn blogpost, they will be rolling out several new tools this Fall to help reduce harassment, including a feature that is in line with Cindy’s recommendations to add a reminder to keep things professional on all new posts.
+According at a recent official LikedIn blogpost, they will be rolling out several new tools this Fall to help reduce harassment, including a feature that is in line with Gallop’s recommendations to add a reminder to keep things professional on all new posts.
 Other new tools LinkedIn says they will be introducing include warnings at the top of messages that might include harassing content, updates sent to people who report inappropriate content (or had their content blocked), and strengthened Professional Community Policies.

 LinkedIn’s planned improvements, while functional, continue to rely on users to report harassment when it occurs.
 It puts the onus on women to moderate and remediate harassment by taking action when they experience it.
 And women already have plenty on their plates without adding unpaid monitor to the list.